 Power is provided to the entire system through AC power at the NU.
 The CUs are powered via Power over Ethernet (PoE), and therefore do not require a separate power source at their location.
 Signal source is brought into the system at the NU, via a wired connection, like a small cell, or through a donor antenna and an RF connection.

 Network Unit (NU)

 The Network Unit, referred to as the NU, is the head end for the QUATRA 4000 system.
 The signal sources (one for each port/carrier) are connected to the NU.
-Then they are digitized and purified, and distributed over dual Category cables to the Coverage Units (CU).
+Then they are digitized and distributed over two Category “Ethernet” cables to the Coverage Units (CU).

 Note: Only cellular signals may be connected to the donor ports.
 Other types of radio signals will not work, and may damage the system.

 The NU has four (4) N-type RF ports on the top.
 Each RF port is assigned, and marked, to a specific carrier.